customer7/ncn/src/site/notes/Cases/Endovascular/Occlusion, Acute Left M2.md

 ## Discussion

-- Occlusion is distal to the origin of anterior temporal artery
+- Occlusion was distal to the origin of anterior temporal artery
 - Good collateral supply from left ACA - small core, large penumbra
 - Atresic/hypoplastic right A1 on CTA